MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-on-premises.md

 3. During Windows sign in, the Azure AD CloudAP plugin requests a Primary Refresh Token (PRT) from Azure AD using the end user credentials.
 It also caches the PRT, which enables cached sign in when end users don't have an internet connection.
 When users try to access applications, the Azure AD WAM plugin uses the PRT to enable SSO.

 4. Azure AD authenticates the user and device, and returns a PRT and an ID token.
 The ID token includes the following attributes about the user.
-These attributes are synced from on-premises Active Directory using Azure AD Connect:
+These attributes are synced from on-premises AD using Azure AD Connect:

     - `sAMAccountName`
     - `netBIOSDomainName`